-- Send your Notices to Owners as soon as you have a verbal or written contract.
+- Send your Notices to Owner as soon as you have a verbal or written contract.

-- Send your notices to owners to all required recipients
+- Send your Notices to Owner to all required recipients

-- Send your Notices to Owners by certified mail to the required recipients
+- Send your Notices to Owner by certified mail to the required recipients

 THE INFORMATION ON THIS WEBPAGE IS NOT THE SAME AS LEGAL ADVICE.
 SUNRAY CONSTRUCTION SOLUTIONS, LLC IS NOT AN ATTORNEY OR A LAW FIRM.
 WE RECOMMEND THAT YOU CONSULT WITH AN ATTORNEY.